skyflowapi/skyflow-react-native/README.md

 - `tokens`: indicates whether tokens for the collected data should be returned or not.
 Defaults to 'true'.
 - `additionalFields`: Non-PCI elements data to be inserted into the vault which should be in the `records` object format.
-- `upsert`: To support upsert operations while collecting the data from skyflow elements, pass the table and column that have been marked as unique in the table.
+- `upsert`: To support upsert operations while collecting the data from Skyflow elements, pass the table and column that have been marked as unique in the table.

 ```javascript
 const options = {